Skip to main content

 1. participate in all three parts of the program and,

-• InterACTive Preshows are offered at 11 a.m. before selected 2 p.m. performances of Romeo and Juliet, Twelfth Night, Wendy & Peter Pan, Something Rotten! and La Cage aux Folles.
+• InterACTive Preshows are offered at 11 a.m. before selected 2 p.m. performances of The Tempest, Othello, A Midsummer Night's Dream, Something Rotten!, and The Hobbit.
 These are available free-of-charge to TSP teachers.
-Please check online, in our Schools Guide or with a Groups & Schools representative to confirm an InterACTive Preshow is scheduled on the desired date of your visit.
+Please check online or with a Groups & Schools representative to confirm an InterACTive Preshow is scheduled on the desired date of your visit.

-• No InterACTive Preshows are available for Salesman in China, so please book a free post-show chat for the date of your visit with an Education Associate instead.
+• No InterACTive Preshows are available for Guys and Dolls so please book a free post-show chat for the date of your visit with an Education Associate instead.

 • If you are a teacher in the United States, you are eligible to take part, but please contact us prior to registration for details on how to participate.